ilyaDyb/dream_track/README.md

 - Create tasks with deadlines and difficulty levels.
 - Completing tasks grants XP and coins.
 - Designed to reinforce habit-building through rewards.
+- 10% chance for a gold task (rewards are doubled).

 ### 📈 Level System